CCavins/Image_Moderation_React/README.md

      - Use keyboard shortcuts (A for approve, D for deny)

 3. **Managing Images**
-   - In Folder Mode:
-     - Approved images are moved to the approved directory
+   - Approved images are moved to the Approved Images directory
-     - Denied images are moved to the denied directory
+   - Denied images are moved to the Denied Images directory
-   - In JSON Mode:
-     - Image status is updated in the JSON file
-     - Original files remain in place
    - The new images count is automatically updated

 ### Tips & Tricks